joejcollins/rhapsody-angel/queens/2022-yasmin.md

 ## 2022 Marked Queen

+2023-06-03 Saw grubs and eggs, didn't see the queen.
+About 14 of the 18 frames have brood on.
+There is nectar coming in to the super but the outer frames don't have any nectar.
+A bit agitated and tending to get all over my gloves.

 2023-05-27 Saw grubs and eggs, didn't see the queen.
 They are making drone cells and seem pushed for space to I added two more brood frames and a super.
 The weather is very good and I have a feeling they may be thinking about swarming next week.

 2023-05-20 Saw grubs and eggs, didn't see the queen.
 No signs of swarming.
 Bees on all frames so I put in another 5 and configured it for 8 x 8 frames.